Updated: Sep 8

 In Haiti, people with disabilities are seen as a burden rather than as beloved children of God.
 In Frantzky's case, this mal-informed cultural belief led his birth mom to neglect him, like many other children who are born with a disability in Haiti.

 At three years old, Frantzky was left on a dirty mattress on a front porch to fend for himself.
 This is when myLIFEspeaks staff found him after hearing what they thought was a wounded animal crying.
-Instead, what they found was an extremely malnourished 3-year-old boy weighing only thirteen pounds.
+Instead, what they found was an extremely malnourished 3-year-old boy who weighed only thirteen pounds.

 After a lot of attempted empowerment and effort, it became clear that Frantzky’s birth mom didn’t want him, even with myLIFEspeaks' help.
 At that point, Haitian Child Services released Frantzky into myLIFEspeaks' forever care.